cgs-ets/moodle-local_excursions/README.md

 ![](/screenshots/local_excursions_general_details.png?raw=true)

 #### People
 Update the Student list with any changes: students can be added individually, by course, group or via a Synergetic taglist.
-Participating students will automatically be marked in class rolls as expected absences a day before the event takes place.
+Participating students will automatically be marked in class rolls as expected absences.
+Changes to the student list will begin syncing to absences 2 weeks out from the activity, and continue syncing until 7 days after the activity has completed.
+Organisers will receive an email following the activity reminding them to check the student list to ensure accurate absence data.
 ![](/screenshots/local_excursions_people.png?raw=true)

 #### Documents